DKenefake/SmallPRNG/README.md

 # SmallPRNG
-A small header only library for swapping prng implementations using templates
+A small header only library for swapping prng implementations using templates.
+This is a fast library, as the swappable prngs implementations are defined at compile time there is not overhead at program runtime.

 # Example of use